John-Rivero/Data-Analyst-Portfolio/Coutries' Yearly GDP 1960-2021/README.md

-## Ask
+## 1. Ask

-- Task: Evaluate the Gross Domestic Product (GDP) data to determine the most favorable countries for investment.
+ Task: Evaluate the Gross Domestic Product (GDP) data to determine the most favorable countries for investment.

-- Primary Stakeholder: Josh McDonald
+ Primary Stakeholder: Josh McDonald

+## 2. Prepare

+Data Source: 61 years (1960 to 2021) from [The World Bank](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD)

+The dataset has 1 CSV file, 66 Columns, and 271 Rows.